- Compilation/

 to find the required parameters.

-This means that we just need to chain together np.angle
+This means that we just need to chain together np.angle, some indexing, np.mean and

 subtraction in order to compute the parameters.
 This does not require much computational